 The Effect of Coaching so far

 The coaching is offered as an option (respecting the need for autonomy;-)).
 So far everyone has accepted this opportunity and stepped in open and curious to learn and grow.

-We noticed that starting from the talents, insights are gained in friction, pitfalls and the basic needs as well.
-For example being strong in creating ideas, might bring along the challenge of actually getting things done.
+We noticed that starting from the talents, we gained insights from friction, pitfalls and the basic needs as well.
+For example, being strong in creating ideas, might bring along the challenge of actually getting things done.
 Or the talent responsibility can lead to working too hard and may subconsciously derive from the need for recognition.
 Increasing consciousness in these areas helps to break patterns and opens room for new choices.